 Herbie, the Weakest Link

 One of the key lessons about TOC from The Goal occurs during a boy scout camping trip.
 Plant Manager Alex Rogo volunteers to lead his son’s boy scout troop on a 10-mile hike to a campsite.
 Soon after beginning, the hikers align themselves with the fastest hiker at the front of the line and the slowest boy in the back.
-Alex needs to keep calling for the front of the line to stop and wait for the others to catch up.
+Alex keeps calling for the front of the line to stop and wait for the others to catch up.
 He soon realizes that the entire rate of the group is limited by the slowest hiker (the constraint) – a boy named Herbie.

 The Theory of Constraints